WWE Hell in a Cell

-WWE Hell in a Cell is a professional wrestling event produced annually by WWE, a Connecticut-based professional wrestling promotion.
-It is broadcast live and available only through pay-per-view (PPV) and the livestreaming services Peacock and the WWE Network.
-First held in 2009, the concept of the show comes from WWE's established Hell in a Cell match, in which competitors fight inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
-Each main event match of the card is contested under the Hell in a Cell stipulation, while one or two other Hell in a Cell matches may occur on the undercard.
+WWE Hell in a Cell was a professional wrestling event produced annually by WWE, a Connecticut-based professional wrestling promotion.
+It was broadcast live and available only through pay-per-view (PPV) and the livestreaming services Peacock and the WWE Network.
+First held in 2009, the concept of the show came from WWE's established Hell in a Cell match, in which competitors fought inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
+Each main event match of the card was contested under the Hell in a Cell stipulation, while one or two other Hell in a Cell matches typically also occurred on the undercard.

 Hell in a Cell replaced No Mercy in the October slot of WWE's pay-per-view calendar.
 In 2018, it was moved up to the September slot, but returned to October the following year before moving up to June in 2021.
 Hell in a Cell was introduced during WWE's first brand extension period, and the inaugural event featured the Raw, SmackDown, and ECW brands.
 ECW was disbanded in 2010 and the first brand split ended in 2011.
 The brand split returned in 2016, and that year's event was held exclusively for Raw, while the 2017 event was SmackDown-exclusive.
 Brand-exclusive PPVs were then discontinued following WrestleMania 34 in 2018.
 During the COVID-19 pandemic (2020–2021), Hell in a Cell was the only PPV event to be held twice in WWE's bio-secure bubble called the ThunderDome; the 2021 event was also the final PPV to be held in the ThunderDome before WWE resumed live touring in July that year.
+Hell in a Cell was then discontinued after the 2022 event and its slot was replaced by the resurrected Night of Champions event.